Film and TV drama

 Get a degree:

 Degrees in English or psychology are relevant, or you might be interesting in screenwriting courses.
-Have a look at ScreenSkills’ list of recommended courses in film and TV, and search for courses in screenwriting.
+Have a look at ScreenSkills’ list of recommended courses and select one in film and TV or search for one in screenwriting.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Take a short course: